Brandonisernest/blockchain-developer-bootcamp-final-project/README.md

 * tut/contracts: Smart contracts deployed on the Rinkeby network
 * tut/migrations: Migration files for deploying contracts in contracts directory
 * tut/test: Tests for smart contracts.

-# blockchain-developer-bootcamp-final-project

-* Describe the project
-* Describe directory structure
-* Where can the front end be accessed?

-# To dos:
-* Add comments in contract code based on this: https://docs.soliditylang.org/en/latest/natspec-format.html
-* Use 2 design patterns specified here. https://docs.google.com/document/d/1tthsXLlv5BDXEGUfoP6_MAsL_8_T0sRBNQs_1OnPxak/edit
-* Protect against 2 attack vectors
-* Have 5 unit tests
-* A screencast of me walking through project